Medical Experts

 Mao

-Cystic fibrosis (CF), a serious autosomal recessive disease, affects approximately one in every 4,000 newborns in the United States but may also be diagnosed later in childhood or in adulthood.
+Cystic fibrosis (CF), a serious autosomal recessive disease, affects approximately one in every 4,000 newborns in the United States, but individuals may also be diagnosed later in childhood or adulthood.
 Symptoms of CF include lung disease, liver disease, and exocrine and endocrine pancreatic insufficiency.
 Age of onset, severity of symptoms, and manifestations of CF vary widely.
 CF is caused by pathogenic variants in the CF transmembrane conductance regulator (CFTR) gene.
-More than 2,000 CFTR variants have been reported, but most are very rare and of unknown significance, which presents a diagnostic challenge.
-Sweat chloride testing is the gold standard for diagnostic testing for CF. The immunoreactive trypsinogen (IRT) test is a preliminary assay used for newborn screening.
+More than 2,000 CFTR variants have been reported but most are very rare and of unknown significance, which presents a diagnostic challenge.
+Sweat chloride testing is the gold standard diagnostic test for CF. The immunoreactive trypsinogen (IRT) test is a preliminary assay used for newborn screening.
 Molecular testing (ie, DNA analysis) can be used for carrier screening, newborn screening, and diagnostic testing.

 Quick Answers for Clinicians

 Testing recommendations for adult and pediatric populations are the same, regardless of whether the suspicion for cystic fibrosis (CF) arises from newborn screening or symptomatic presentation.
-Both the Cystic Fibrosis Foundation and European Cystic Fibrosis Society recommend sweat chloride testing.
-Two elevated (positive) sweat chloride test results on 2 different days are diagnostic for CF; if sweat chloride values are borderline, CFTR genetic testing is recommended.
-The identification of two severe pathogenic CFTR variants on opposite chromosomes is also diagnostic for CF; however, the absence of a positive genetic result does not exclude CF.
+Both the Cystic Fibrosis Foundation and the European Cystic Fibrosis Society recommend sweat chloride testing. , Two elevated (positive) sweat chloride test results on two different days are diagnostic for CF; if sweat chloride values are borderline, CFTR genetic testing is recommended. , The identification of two severe pathogenic CFTR variants on opposite chromosomes is also diagnostic for CF; however, the absence of a positive genetic result does not exclude CF. ,

-If carrier screening reveals that both members of a couple are cystic fibrosis (CF) carriers, the couple should be offered the option of preimplantation genetic diagnosis or prenatal diagnosis.
+If carrier screening reveals that both members of a couple are carriers of cystic fibrosis (CF), the couple should be offered the option of preimplantation genetic diagnosis or prenatal diagnosis.

 CFTR-related metabolic syndrome/CF screen positive, inconclusive diagnosis (CRMS/CFSPID) refers to the combination of a positive newborn screen (high immunoreactive trypsinogen [IRT]), inconclusive sweat chloride test, and inconclusive genetic testing results.
 Newborns with CRMS/CFSPID may never develop any symptoms of CF but are at risk for CFTR-related disorders such as bilateral absence of the vas deferens, lung disease, and pancreatic insufficiency.